 Thus, the next steps in clarifying the research question would be further analysis of the sampling source.
-Before sampling areas, they should be checked for wildlife, weather, and other contributing.
+Before sampling areas, they should be checked for wildlife, weather, and other contributing factors.
 Water from Buffalo Creek could also be tested to check what microbes have been washed into the wet soil sample because soil moisture is one of the key issues with the microbial community (Brockett, 2006).
 With more samples and data collection, yeast and bacteria identification can be made easier.

 Figures and Legends